CHILDHOOD HUNGER IN CALGARY

 –WINS Client and her family

-Feeding Hungry Kids During the Summer Takes A Year of Working Together.
+Feeding Hungry Kids Takes a Year of Working Together.

 Though our story culminates each summer, feeding Calgary’s hungry kids is a story that takes all year to tell.
 Each September, we begin a new fund to feed kids the following summer.
-With demand in our city growing, for summer 2020 we need to raise even more to provide thousands of food packs to Calgary's hungry kids.
+With demand in our city higher than ever and growing, in summer 2020 we need to raise even more to provide kids in our communities food to bloom.